GNOME Web

 GNOME Web, called Epiphany until 2012 and still known by that code name, is a free and open-source web browser based on the GTK port of Apple's WebKit rendering engine, called WebKitGTK.
-It is developed by the GNOME project for Unix-like systems.
+It is developed by the GNOME project for GNOME on Linux.
 It is the default and official web browser of GNOME, and part of the GNOME Core Applications.
+It also runs on BSD and has been ported to Haiku.

 GNOME Web is the default web browser on elementary OS, Bodhi Linux version 5 and PureOS GNOME Edition.

 History

 Naming

 GNOME Web was originally named "Epiphany", but was rebranded in 2012 as part of GNOME 3.4.
 The name Epiphany is still used internally, as its code name, for development and in the source code.
 The package remains epiphany-browser in Debian (to avoid a name collision with a video game that is also called "Epiphany") and epiphany in Fedora and Arch Linux.

 Development

 Galeon

 Marco Pesenti Gritti, the initiator of Galeon, originally developed Epiphany in 2002 as a fork of Galeon.
 The fork occurred because of the disagreement between Gritti and the rest of Galeon developers about new features.
 Gritti regarded Galeon's monolithic design and the number of user-configurable features as factors that were limiting Galeon's maintainability and usability, but the rest of the Galeon developers wanted to add more features.

 Around the same time, the GNOME project adopted a set of human interface guidelines, which promoted simplification of user interfaces.
 As Galeon was oriented towards power users, most developers disapproved.
 As a result, Gritti created a new browser based on Galeon, with most of the non-critical features removed.
 He intended Epiphany to comply with the GNOME HIG.
 As such, Epiphany used the global GNOME theme and other settings from inception.